 These kids may need additional supervision and accommodations.
 Still, the benefits of play are just as important for them as they are for any other child.

-Many of these benefits come from inclusive play with typically-developing children.
+Many of these benefits come from inclusive play with other children.
 Kids get the most out of play when they’re playing with other children with different abilities and skills.
-This means that special-needs children shouldn’t have their own separate playtime.
+This means that children with disabilities shouldn’t have their own separate playtime.

 The federal government considers inclusive classrooms to be the gold standard for early childhood education.
 The U.S. Department of Health and Human Services and U.S. Department of Education wrote a joint policy statement in 2015 which states: